elcinelif/toxikind/README.md

 ## Future Ideas
 Existing project structure:
-- Collect further data o overcome data imbalance & scarcity.
+- Collect further data to overcome data imbalance & scarcity.
 - Try more machine learning models to improve F1-Score, so all assays can be predicted.

 Possible restructuring of the project: